A Fingerprint Database Generation Method for RIS-Assisted Indoor Positioning: Spatial Consistency Procedure

 \end{enumerate}

-For the SF term of NLoS path, a 2-D grid map is generated to contain spatially correlated values.
+For the SF term of NLoS path, a 2-D grid map is also generated to contain spatially correlated values.
 The granularity of this map is equal to $d^{''}_{sc}$.
-Let $\chi_{NLoS,p,q}$ denote the SF term of NLoS path at the ${p,q}$-th grid.
+Let $\chi_{\mathrm{NLoS},p,q}$ denote the SF term of NLoS path at the ${p,q}$-th grid.
 This grid map is generated following the same steps in the LoS case, thus omitted here.
-The only difference is that the initial SF term of NLoS path at the ${p,q}$-th grid is given by $\chi_{VLoS,p,q}=\mathrm{randn}(0,\sigma^2_{VLoS}),~\forall p,q$.
+The only difference is that the standard deviation of the SF term is $\sigma_{\mathrm{NLoS}}$, rather than $\sigma_{\mathrm{LoS}}$.

 Finally, the spatially correlated map of clusters is generated.
-It is reasonable to assume that the same clusters and scatters are shared within a coherence distance.
+It is reasonable to assume that the same clusters and scatterers are shared within a coherence distance.
 Let $d^{'''}_{sc}$ denote the coherence distance.
 Then, the granularity of this map is set to $d^{'''}_{sc}$.
-For each grid, the amount and positions of clusters and scatters are generated according to the statistical generation method shown in Section \ref{scgmsection}, independently.
+For each grid, the amount and positions of clusters and scatterers are generated according to the statistical generation method shown in Section \ref{scgmsection}, independently.